 Healthy eating habits

 - Be patient.
 Offer new foods many times.
 You may have to offer a food 10 to 15 times before your child will try it.

 - Let your child help.
-Let him or her choose foods in the grocery store.
-Then find a way he or she can help prepare the meal or set the table.
-Participating in the different parts of mealtime may make him or her more likely to eat.
+Let them choose foods in the grocery store.
+Then find a way they can help prepare the meal or set the table.
+Participating in the different parts of mealtime may make them more likely to eat.

 - Make things fun.
 Cut food into shapes with cookie cutters.
 Display the food in a creative way on your child’s plate.
 Have your child come up with special names for their favorite foods.

 - Offer choices.
 Instead of serving a vegetable to your toddler, let them choose between two options.
 “Would you like broccoli or cauliflower for dinner?”

 - Let them dip.
 Provide healthy dips to encourage your child to try new fruits or vegetables.
 These could include hummus, yogurt, or low-fat salad dressings.